stanford-crfm/mistral/README.md

 twice a month** we'll give updates as to where we're at and what we're working on, _and more importantly, hear from you as to how we can help and possibly work together._

-We would love for folks from academia, other community efforts, as well as those in industry to join -- all are welcome.
+We would love for folks from academia, other community efforts, as well as those in industry to join - all are welcome.
 The first meeting will be on [Monday, August 30th at 4 PM PT](https://www.google.com/url?q=https://stanford.zoom.us/j/93555216759?pwd%3DSkd2eURyS0NWTGthWjVGNEJiMXJ3QT09).

-We'll post the future dates (and times -- which we hope to move around through the day to maximally engage) after the first meeting!
+We'll post the future dates (and times - which we hope to move around through the day to maximally engage folks in varied timezones) after the first meeting!

 ---